 Retirement benefit in the form of provident fund, pension fund and superannuation fund are defined contribution scheme.
 The Company has no obligation, other than the contribution payable.
 The Company recognizes contribution payable to provident fund, pension fund and superannuation fund as expenditure, when an employee renders the related service.
 If the contribution payable to the scheme for service received before the balance sheet reporting date exceeds the contribution already paid, the deficit payable to the scheme is recognized as a liability after deducting the contribution already paid.
-If the contribution already paid exceeds the contribution due for services received before the balance sheet date, then excess is recognized as an asset to the extent that the pre-payment will lead to, for example, a reduction in future payment or a cash refund.
+If the contribution already paid exceeds the contribution already paid esceeds the contribution already paid esceeds the contribution due for services received before the balance sheet to the extent that the pre-payment will lead to, for example, a reduction in future payment or a cash refund.

-Accumulated leave, which is expected to be utilized within the next twelve months, is treated as short-term employee benefit.
+Accumulated leave, which is expected to be utilized within the next twelve months, is treated as shortterm employee benefit.
 The Company measures the expected cost of such absences as the additional amount that it expects to pay as a result of the unused entitlement that has accumulated at the reporting date.